Pineapple Coconut Energy Balls

 Easy No-Bake Pineapple Coconut Energy Balls

-My boys love all of my energy bites recipes, and these are no exception.
-The first time I made them, my oldest was standing in eager anticipation as I was rolling the mixture, waiting for me to give him a sample.
+And I would stock my freezer with some of their favorite homemade snacks, like trail mix granola bars, carrot zucchini muffins, and plenty or energy balls!
+These pineapple coconut energy balls became an instant hit from the first time I made them.
+My oldest was standing in eager anticipation as I was rolling the mixture, waiting for me to give him a sample.
 And he gave instant approval!
+Here’s why you’ll love them too…

-And the best part is that I can whip them up with my pantry staples.
-With no baking involved, I only need a few minutes to pulse everything in the food processor and roll it into balls.
+• Simple to make.
+You can whip them up with just a few pantry staples, no baking involved.
+It only takes a few minutes of pulsinbg in the food processor and rolling into balls.

 • Whole pitted dates: These are the dried ones that come in a bag or plastic container.
 If yours aren’t pitted, you’ll have to remove the pits.

 • Quick cooking rolled oats: Regular rolled oats will work too, but the quick oats absorb that pineapple moisture a bit quicker.
-Be sure to get certified gluten free oats, if needed.
+Be sure to get certified gluten free oats, if needed (see: Are Oats Gluten Free?).

 • Canned pineapple tidbits: You’ll want the kind packed in juice, but you’ll drain it before measuring.
-I like to use Dole.
+I like to use Dole, either form the can or the small plastic fruit cups.

 • Flaxseed meal: Or you can grind your own flax seeds.

-• Unsweetened coconut flakes: The sweetenend kind will add a lot of extra sugar that isn’t necessary due to the sweetness of the dates and pineapple.
+• Unsweetened coconut flakes: The sweetened kind will add a lot of extra sugar that isn’t necessary due to the sweetness of the dates and pineapple.

-These can be a little soft, so I recommend storing them in an airtight container in the refrigerator for 5-7 days.
+• Refrigerate.
+These can be a little softer than other energy ball recipes, so I recommend storing them the refrigerator.
+Place them in an airtight container in the fridge for up to 5-7 days.

 Pineapple coconut energy balls in a small white bowl on a piece of burlap and two more on a cloth napkin